Enchondromas

 • radiographically, enchondromas in Maffucci's syndrome markedly expand the bone and angiomas are seen as small, round calcified phleboliths

-• also has increased risk of visceral malignancies (astrocytoma, GI malignancy)
+• increased risk of visceral malignancies (astrocytoma, GI malignancy)

 • Symptoms